plone/training/docs/plone-deployment/setup.md

 - Create an account at [Docker Hub](https://hub.docker.com/).
 - Configure your local Docker to use Docker Hub credentials with `docker login`

-While Gitlab with it's container registry works the same, we do not include it in the training.
+Although Gitlab's container registry works the same as any other, we do not include it in the training.

 ## Cookiecutter